overte-org/overte-website-sphinx/source/index.rst

 Project plan
 ^^^^^^^^^^^^

-The funding will be used to pay developers toa work on the areas listed below, with the possibility of extensions and additional work.
+The funding will be used to pay developers to work on the areas listed below, with the possibility of extensions and additional work.

 The agreed upon deadline for completion is December 1st, 2025.